 Included meals: Breakfast

-Day 4 - Ploesgteert Memorial; Bailleu; Hoogenacke Ridge
+Day 4 - Ploegsteert Memorial; Bailleul; Hoogenacke Ridge

-On our final day we look at the Battle of the Lys, one of the forgotten battles in Flanders in 1918.
-When the Germans broke through the Allied lines.
-We start at the Ploesgteert Memorial, where many men who fell in the battle are commemorated.
+On our final day we look at the Battle of the Lys, one of the forgotten battles in Flanders in 1918 where the Germans broke through the Allied lines.
+We start at the Ploegsteert Memorial, where many men who fell in the battle are commemorated.

 Included meals: Breakfast